jasonflorentino/discord-bot-bs/README.md

   - as well as generate invite links to invite the bot to a specific guild

 ## Deployment
 We'll use the [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) process manager to run the app in production.

+### Some useful commands

 #### Install pm2
 ```
 npm install pm2@latest -g